 Application Gateway background

-Additionally, the Application Gateway and exterior computer function without a client’s information or knowledge of the IP address.
-The reality is that you actually have two types of connections going on at the same time: one exists between the customer and the server.
+The Application Gateway and exterior computer function without a client’s information or knowledge of the IP address.
+The reality is that you have two types of connections going on at the same time: one exists between the customer and the server.
 And the second exists between the server and the final endpoint.

 READ MORE: Discover the role of an API Gateway in the modern enterprise.